hack-the-heart/starter-nodejs-server/README.md

   1b.
 Under services (in the `manifest.yml` file), update the cloudant db name to the name of the Cloudant DB Instance that you created above.

   1c.
-Create a folder called `config` and a file inside that folder called `local-db-info.json`.
-Edit the json file and add the text below.
-Make sure to fill in your db credentials json (that you copied earlier).
+In your starter-nodejs-server, you will see a file called `local-db-info.json` in the `config/` folder.
+Edit the file and add in your credentials from the credentials json that you copied earlier.
 ```
 local-db-info.json unfilled template:
 {